Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

-The advantage of using the intermediate solution instead of centralising all the data on one device becomes explicit looking at the gain curve shown in Figure~\ref{fig:gain_comp}.
-In the sub-linear computational cost case, we can save form $37\%$ to $95\%$ Eu, according to the target accuracy of interest.
-Clearly, the highest gain corresponds to the lowest accuracy ($\varepsilon=10^{-2}$), since it means that the DSVRG can stop the computation earlier, thus limiting the number of communication rounds and local computation.
-Interestingly, the gain does not constantly decrease as we request higher target accuracies.
-Conversely, the gain reduction touches its minimum at $\varepsilon=10^{-4},10^{-5}$ after which it starts increasing up to $72\%$.
-The reason of this behaviour is the contrasting effect of the network and the computation components of the cost function.
-Precisely, since the number of collection points is higher for lower accuracies the network traffic generated by the data collection and the communication rounds of the algorithm dominates the computation costs.
-As we aggregate on less collection points, the number of data points per CP increases along with the local computation which adds up significantly over the network.
-The process ends up with the centralised solution for which the cost includes not only transfer of almost all the data on one device, but also the execution on the learning algorithm on the whole data for several iterations.
-This explains the overall increase of the costs for centralising the data on a single collection point which makes the intermediate solution more convenient.
-Using more aggressive cost functions (linear and super-linear) magnifies such a behaviour.
-The costs for the full centralisation explode and, thus, the costs connected to intermediate solutions results in greater gains ranging from $73\%$ to $97\%$ (see Fig.~\ref{fig:lingain}) in the linear case and even better ones for the super linear case where they achieve a constant $99\%$ for all the requested accuracies, as shown in Fig.~\ref{fig:supgain}.
+The advantage of using the intermediate solution instead of centralising all the data on one device is confirmed looking at the gain figures in Table~\ref{tab:centr_gain}.
+In the sub-linear computational cost case, we can save form $13\%$ to $97\%$ Eu, according to the target accuracy of interest and the specific dataset.
+The highest gain corresponds to the highest accuracy ($\varepsilon=10^{-7}$), since the empirical cost function tends to be quadratic and, thus, requiring a higher accuracy acts as a scale factor pushing its extremes (both $\gamma=1$ and $\gamma=m_0$) further and further from the optimal intermediate point.
+From the system point of view, this means that as we aggregate on fewer collection points, the number of data points per CP increases along with the local computation which adds up significantly over the network cost.
+Using ``more aggressive'' cost functions (linear and super-linear) magnifies such a behaviour.
+The costs for the full centralisation increases dramatically and, thus, configuring the ML al indicated by our model results in gains ranging from 32\% up to 100\%.